BassimGh/FoodTruckFrenzy/README.md

 # Food Truck Frenzy - A Deliciously Addictive 2D Maze Adventure!

 Welcome to "Food Truck Frenzy," an exciting 2D maze adventure where you become a food truck chef on a mission to collect ingredients and recipes while avoiding obstacles and outsmarting the police!
 Test your skills as you navigate a maze of houses and roads to reach the endpoint after collecting all the ingredients and create the ultimate food truck experience.
 Will you rise to the challenge and claim victory in this deliciously addictive game?

 How to Play:

-    1. Navigate your food truck through a 2D maze filled with houses and roads.
+    1. Navigate your food truck through a 2D maze filled with houses and roads by using the WASD keys.
     2. Collect ingredients scattered around the maze.
 Each ingredient is worth 100 points.
     3. Optional: Look out for bonus recipes which are worth 200 points.
 While not necessary to win the game, they can help you rack up an impressive high score!
     4. Beware of speed traps and potholes as you make your way through the maze.
 Getting caught in a speed trap will cost you 196 points, while hitting a pothole will result in a loss of 286 points.